robbyt/puppet-specexample/README.md

 # What is this?

-This is a simple example module that shows how you can write spec tests.
+This is an example Puppet module that shows how you can write spec tests to validate your Puppet code.
+Using this module you can iterate faster, and test your code without deploying to real Puppet servers.

 # How do I use this?